Om-Bacchuwar99/Mastering_R_30/Day 16/Readme.md

 ## 🛠️ The dplyr Package

 The **dplyr** package is often called the "grammar of data manipulation."
-It provides a consistent set of intuitive **verbs** (functions) to handle the most common data tasks efficiently.
+It provides a consistent set of intuitive **verbs**  to handle the most common data tasks efficiently.

 |Function|Action|
 |-|-|